austinjhunt/vanderbiltcs6381-assignment3-PUBSUBQoS/README.md

             centralized_perf_test.test_tree_topology(depth=depth, fanout=fanout)
     ```

-For each virtualized network, every subscriber in the respective embedded Publish/Subscribe system writes out its performance data into a file like:
+The [main.py](src/performance_tests/main.py) module within the performance_tests folder drives the testing process and generates plots from the collected data, and for each virtualized network, every subscriber in the respective embedded Publish/Subscribe system writes out its performance data into a file like:

 **src/performance_tests/data/[centralized,decentralized]/<network name, e.g. "**tree-d3f2-8hosts**" for a tree topology with depth=3, fanout=2>/subscriber-<index, i.e. which subscriber this is for the current system>**

-From there, we are able to extract the written data and generate plots to visualize the patterns that exist within it.
+From there, we are able to extract the written data and generate plots to visualize the patterns that exist within it using [matplotlib](https://matplotlib.org/).

+For instructions on executing the Performance Tests, see the [Performance Tests README](src/performance_tests/README.md).

 ## Sample Testing Results